cometbft/cometbft/docs/references/README.md

 The [Configuration Manual](./config/README.md) is a reference manual describing CometBFT configuration options.
-It details all configuration files deployed and includes examples and best practices to ensure that CometBFT is deployed with optimal configuration.
+It details all configuration files deployed and includes examples and best practices to ensure that CometBFT is deployed with a proper configuration.

 ### What You'll Find in the Configuration Manual: